SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 The tool has been featured in a number of blog entries as it has evolved...

+**NOTE:** The links are in chronological order, if your new to the tool, read from the bottom upwards

 - [Refer to this for Schedule mode usage](https://github.com/afawcett/declarative-lookup-rollup-summaries/wiki/What-you-need-to-know-about-Scheduling-Rollups)
 - [Declarative Rollup Tool Summer (2016) Release](https://andyinthecloud.com/2016/06/19/declarative-rollup-tool-summer-release/)
 - [Rollups and Cross Object Formula Fields](http://andyinthecloud.com/2016/02/13/rollups-and-cross-object-formula-fields/)